nrdio/spring-security-oauth2/README.md

 #### Access Token Response

 Authorization server will verify validity of authorization code and optionally authenticate client (optional for public clients).
-It will issue access and refresh token to client.
+Post verification it will issue access and refresh token to client.

 ```
 HTTP/1.1 200